On $p$-adic denseness of quotients of values of integral forms: Introduction and statement of results

 \subsection{General introduction and known results}

-Given $A\subseteq \Z$, the set $R(A)=\{a/b:a,b\in A, b\neq 0\}$ is called the ratio set or quotient set of $A$.
+Given $A\subseteq \Z$, the set $R(A)=\{a/b:a,b\in A, b\neq 0\}$ is called the \emph{ratio set} or quotient set of $A$.
 A well-known problem is to characterise all subsets of $\mathbb{N}$ whose ratio sets are dense in the positive real numbers.
 Many authors have studied this problem, see for example \cite{real-1, real-2, real-3, real-4, real-5, real-6, real-7, real-8, real-9, real-10, real-11, real-12, real-13, real-14}.
 For a prime $p$, let $\mathbb{Q}_p$ denote the field of $p$-adic numbers.
-In recent years, the denseness of ratio sets in $\mathbb{Q}_p$ have been studied by several authors, see for example \cite{cubic, reccurence, diagonal, Donnay, garciaetal, garcia-luca, miska, piotr, miska-sanna, Sanna}.
-Several interesting subsets of the set of integers were considered, for example, set of integers formed by linear recurrence relations, subsets of $\mathbb{N}$ which partition $\mathbb{N}$, sequences in geometric progression etc. In \cite{piotr}, Miska, Murru and Sanna studied the denseness of $R(A)$ in $\mathbb{Q}_p$ when $A$ is the image of $\mathbb{N}$ under a polynomial $f\in\mathbb{Z}[x]$ or $A$ is the set of sums of $m$ $n$th powers of integers, where $m,n\in\mathbb{N}$ are fixed.
-In this article, we study the denseness of the ratio set of values attained by homogeneous polynomials in several variables, also known as forms.
-A form $F$ of degree $n$ is a homogeneous polynomial
+In recent years, the denseness of ratio sets in $\mathbb{Q}_p$ has been studied by several authors, see for example \cite{cubic, reccurence, diagonal, Donnay, garciaetal, garcia-luca, miska, piotr, miska-sanna, Sanna}.
+Several interesting subsets of the set of integers were considered, for example, the set of integers formed by linear recurrence relations, subsets of $\mathbb{N}$ which partition $\mathbb{N}$, sequences in geometric progression, images of integers under polynomials, etc.